chevereto/v4-docs/guides/docker/README.md

 make image
 ```

+The process will ask for your license key.

+> If no license is provided or you enter an invalid license the system will build the free image.

 ## Setup namespace

-Create a [namespace](https://github.com/chevereto/docker/blob/4.0/docs/NAMESPACE.md) for each one of the Chevereto instances you want to deploy.
+Create a [namespace](https://github.com/chevereto/docker/blob/4.0/docs/NAMESPACE.md) for each one of the Chevereto websites you want to deploy.

 To create the `example` namespace for `img.chevereto.dev` hostname: